idvorkin/idvorkin.github.io/_posts/2020-01-01-the-recruiter-does-not-think-you-are-hot.md

 comments: true
 featured: true
 tag:
-  - Software as a Story
+  - software as a story
-  - Early Career
+  - early career
 ---

 I've only had one truly unbearable job.
 It was awful - The code base sucked, the boss had pointed hair, and to top it off I got a terrible review.